Visiting Mont Saint-Michel: 5 Top Attractions

 - The four-star Hôtel Mercure Mont-Saint-Michel is also located two kilometers outside of the medieval village on the route that leads to Mont Saint-Michel.
 This modern hotel offers a gourmet restaurant and spacious guest rooms at an affordable price.

 - In the town of Beauvoir about five kilometers from the medieval Mont Saint-Michel village, Les Vieilles Digues is a budget-friendly bed and breakfast hotel.
 The hotel is surrounded by lovely gardens, and accommodations include a generous buffet breakfast.

 - The Ibis Pontorson Baie Du Mont Saint Michel is located 10 kilometers from Mont Saint-Michel in the town of Saint-Georges-de-Gréhaigne near the Pontorson train station.
 A shuttle bus runs from Pontorson to Mont Saint-Michel.
 The three-star accommodations include stylish modern guest rooms, a barbecue restaurant, and a 24-hour snack bar.

 Tips and Tours: How to Make the Most of Your Visit to Mont Saint Michel

-- Getting to Mont Saint-Michel: Parking is on the mainland 2.5 kilometers from Mont Saint-Michel.
-From the parking lot, a shuttle bus drops visitors off 400 meters from the entrance gates.
-If planning to arrive by foot, first inquire about the tides.
+- If you aspire to arrive by foot, first inquire about the tides.
 It is important to pay close attention to the tide schedule as it is extremely dangerous to venture into the bay when the water is rising.
 During spring tide days, visitors must cross two hours before the tides.
 Also note that walking across the bay is best done in bare feet.